Packin’ Your Bedroll (Things to Bring)

 Let’s start with the way a cowboy dresses, from head to toe.

-First we recommend a broad brimmed hat, like a cowboy hat.
-At 7400 ft. elevation, the New Mexico Sun’s rays are bright and can be damaging.
-So providin’ shade to the eyes, neck, and ears is a great idea.
+First we recommend a broad brimmed hat, and nothing works better than a cowboy hat.
+At 7400 ft. elevation, the New Mexico Sun’s rays are bright and can be damaging to nose, ears, and neck.
+So providin’ shade to those parts is a great idea.
 Felt or straw, a good cowboy hat will protect your skin, in or out of the saddle.
+There is perhaps no other item of cowboy attire that is more telling than a man’s hat.
+Dyed-in-the-wool western folks can look at a cowboy hat and know instantly whether the wearer is a bull rider, rancher, buckaroo, or stockbroker.
+So if you ain’t use to wearing one, allow some time in pickin’ yours out.
+The maker will take a blank and customize it to your desires.
+That’s why they were invented and that’s why we wear’em.

 A “stampede string” for the cowboy hat – to prevent the wind from sending your cowboy hat flying and to prevent your fellow riders from being entertained by you trying to “ride like the wind” to catch it.
+Some people dislike the strings but its worse having the ridin’ or working because someone has to chase a hat.
 They call it a stampede string because a flying hat can spook cattle or horses and cause a stampede.
-Occasionally, the wind can be strong on the range.
+Occasionally, in New Mexico, the wind can be strong on the range.
+We wear’em.

 You will be given an option to ride with or without a helmet.
 Under certain conditions a helmet can protect your head from a concussion.
 Therefore, Concho Hills will provide basic helmets in small, medium, or large.
 However, if you typically ride in a helmet, we suggest you bring it along.
 Riders that choose not to wear a helmet, must sign a waiver.